osmlab/osm-data-model/geometry_for_ways/approaches.md

 but the representation of that way in the database does not change.

 If the nodes of a way are moved then the way should be considered as having changed.
-The way the geometry is applied to the way should ensure this.
+If the geometry is stored in the way, this becomes easy.

+Allowing mappers to better understand changes in the OSM database is essential for keeping the quality of OSM.

+### Allow streaming operations on the data

+Storing node locations inside the ways makes most ways for many applications independent of any other data, so a processor can read an OSM file and directly work on each object as it is read.
+Without it some kind of database is always needed to join up nodes locations with the ways that use them.

+### Allowing better sharding of data

+Many people want to distribute computations on OSM data over several machines in one form or another.
+One obvious way of splitting up the data is by location, for instance using some tiling scheme.
+Object references (in this case ways referencing nodes) make this difficult.
+Once the geometry is on the ways, they can all be handled seperately making sharding possible and easy.

 ## Considerations

 ### Topology

-One important argument for the data model we have now is topology.
+One important argument for the current data model is topology.
 In particular, we want to know for routing that two ways are really connected and not just coincidentially have a point at the same coordinate.

-Checking the data for distinct nodes with the same coordinates has the following findings:
-This affects anyway only as few as 0.01 % to 0.05 %.
+Checking the OSM data for distinct nodes with the same coordinates shows that there are only very few cases (as few as 0.01 % to 0.05 % of the nodes).
-And cross-checking them shows that the vast majority of them have been created by error.
+And checking them shows that the vast majority of them have been created by error.

 From this findings it is clear that a data model must be able to handle topology, but it shall be optimized to be cheap on non-duplicate nodes, even if this makes duplicate nodes expensive.